LumitoLuma/8GadgetPackIconChanger/README.md

     ► Just open 8GadgetPack Icon Changer again and mark the uninstallation option and finally, click on the 'uninstall' button.

 ## Contributing to the project
-If you want to contribute to the project, please contact me through [lumito.net/contact](https://lumito.net/contact).
+If you want to contribute to the project, please contact me through [lumito.net/contact](https://lumito.net/contact) or open a Pull Request.

 You can contribute with the following things: